apachols/rabble/docs/NOTES.md

 ## TODO

 - Every word you are making must be a word
-- Update letter play logic to allow you to play on both sides of a word
 - Scoring needs to work

+- Need to untangle handleInputChange and GameControls.tsx

 * Exchange pops a modal or something